 Humans are inherently susceptible to irrational preferences called biases.
 Since investors are human, there are a number of investing biases to be aware of and try to avoid.

 Disclosure: Some of the links on this page are referral links.
 At no additional cost to you, if you choose to make a purchase or sign up for a service after clicking through those links, I may receive a small commission.
 This allows me to continue producing high-quality, ad-free content on this site and pays for the occasional cup of coffee.
 I have first-hand experience with every product or service I recommend, and I recommend them because I genuinely believe they are useful, not because of the commission I get if you decide to purchase through my links.
 Read more here.

 Introduction – What Are Investing Biases?

 Investing biases are these irrational preferences that affect investing decisions and subsequent outcomes.
 They are errors in logical thinking.
 Not all investing biases are necessarily negative, but those are usually the ones we want to focus on.
-Biases distort our ability to make rational decisions based on objective facts and evidence.
+Biases distort our ability to make rational financial decisions based on objective facts and evidence.

 Psychologists have identified many different types of biases.
 These can be cognitive (making decisions based on rules of thumb) or emotional (usually reactionary based on one's feelings and personal experience).
 The former are universal and are easier to identify and correct via adapting behavior and modifying processes.
 The latter can be highly personal and are more challenging to address, as emotional biases are typically deeply rooted in one's feelings and beliefs.